Posted on March 23, 2016 by Ryan Bartlett, WWF Senior Program Officer, Climate Change Adaptation

 is a good sign that the world understands the gravity of the problem and is going to do something about it.
 In the interim, WWF works on reducing other threats to Arctic bear populations such as human-wildlife conflict.
 WWF is also mapping out the areas of sea ice likely to remain intact well into the future, to prepare for a warming world.
 Outside the Arctic, we’re working hard around the globe to address increasing threats from climate change on the critical species and ecosystems

 The loss of sea ice habitat from climate change is the biggest threat to the survival of polar bears.
 Other key threats include human-polar bear conflicts, overharvesting and industrial impacts. © Ryan Bartlett/WWF-US.

 I spend much of my time as a scientist and project manager working on the bigger picture at WWF.
 I incorporate an improved understanding of the risks and impacts of climate change in our work around the world—in part through a new partnership with scientists at Columbia University

-— however I don’t often get the chance to see how these changes are affecting species up close.
-Traveling with Nat Hab to Churchill created an amazing and unique opportunity to see just that, deepening my understanding on the connections between shifts in climate, sensitive ecosystems, and the biodiversity that people from diverse backgrounds care so deeply for, leading to profound lessons on the impact humans are having on the planet for generations to come.
+— however, I don’t often get the chance to see how these changes are affecting species up close.
+Traveling with Nat Hab to Churchill created an amazing and unique opportunity to see just that, deepening my understanding of the connections between shifts in climate, sensitive ecosystems, and the biodiversity that people from diverse backgrounds care so deeply about, leading to profound lessons about the impact humans are having on the planet for generations to come.